Will Pan: 2009–2011

 On 22 May 2009, Pan released his seventh studio album, 007.
 It features a duet, "Be with You" with American R&B singer Akon.
 The MV of the track 「雙人舞」 (Pas de Deux), with production costs of NT$7 million, features South Korean actress Lee Da-hae.
 Pan also worked with Taiwanese actress Chen Kuangyi and Annie Chen in the music videos of 「無重力」 (Weightless) and 「寂屋出租」 (Silence Room for Rent).

-Pan held his second headlining tour, I'm Will Concert Tour, between September to December 2009.
+Pan held his second headlining tour, I'm Will Concert Tour, between September and December 2009.
 The futuristic-themed tour began in Shanghai, China and final stop held in Taipei, Taiwan.

 In 2010, Pan guest starred in Pandamen directed by Jay Chou, and acted in Endless Love with Sandrine Pinna.

 In January 2011, Pan released his eighth studio album, 808, which features the opening theme song 「我們都怕痛」 (We Are All Afraid of Pain) of Endless Love.
 He composed five tracks on the album including 「觸動」 (Touch) which he collaborated with Nichkhun of Korean boy band 2PM on the music video.

 On 18 June 2011, Pan was the opening act of the 22nd Golden Melody Awards (the Chinese equivalent to the Grammy Awards), held at Taipei Arena.

 After starring in Endless Love, Pan was offered a number of acting opportunities, including the leading actor role of popular Taiwanese drama Love You.
 However, he declined the offers and cited that he will only consider roles which he is confident of performing up to his expectations.
 The role of Love You later went to actor Joseph Chang, who was also nominated in the same category as Pan in the 46th Golden Bell Awards.

 On 21 October 2011, Pan was awarded Best Actor at the 46th Golden Bell Awards, Taiwan for Endless Love.